Don't Be Self Centered: Connect Selflessly with Your Market in 3 Ways

 Have a conversation

 The main issue we have with our friend from earlier is that there’s no two-way conversation with her.
 Just as none of us want to constantly be talked ‘at’ by a friend, we don’t want that from a business either.
+Acting selflessly puts the needs of others above your own opening up room for conversation.
 There are several ways to converse with your market.
 Simple polls on social media show you’re interested in their opinions.
 Overtly asking their opinions on a topic, product idea or initiative is also an easy way to show you value their insights and strengthen your product offering with experiences your customer really wants.

-The goal of communication, whether personal or business, should be to share information, feelings, ideas.
+The goal of communication, whether personal or business, should be to share information, feelings, ideas selflessly.
 It should be clear, and it should flow both ways.
 And hopefully, at least most of the time, be beneficial and enjoyable.
 Do your business communications meet these criteria?
 If not, let’s talk.